0ranki/ThrottleQuadrant/README.md

 # ThrottleQuadrant
-A simple 6 axis (3 joysticks x 2 axis) throttle quadrant for Arduino Micro or Leonardo Version 1.0
+A simple 6 axis throttle quadrant for Arduino Micro or Leonardo Version 1.0

 Jarno Rankinen